-After graduating from Holland Christian High School, I never would have thought I would come back as a teacher.
-However, God’s plans for our lives always seem to include frequent twists of irony.
-In college, I studied social studies and Spanish and studied abroad in Mexico, originally with plans of moving there permanently to teach after graduation.
-I graduated from Grand Valley State University in the winter of 2014 in with a degree in social studies and a minor in Spanish.
-After college, I worked as a para pro at Byron Center High School as well as taught Spanish at Holland High.
+After graduating from Holland Christian High School, Chris studied social studies and Spanish and studied abroad in Oaxaca, Mexico, originally with plans of moving there permanently to teach after graduation.
+Chris received his education degree from Grand Valley State University with a major in social studies and a minor in Spanish.

 Aside from Spanish and history, he enjoys playing music, kayaking, traveling, and building guitars.
 He is excited to help students grow not only in knowledge, but in a deep, real, and authentic relationship with their Savior.